Merrimack-Computer-Club/.github/profile/README.md

 - **Documentation:** Keep the documentation up-to-date.
 If you introduce a new feature, update the documentation accordingly.

+- **Secret Management:** Assure your code contains no secret information (keys, password, identifiers, etc.) Or use a Secret storage for managing private information.

 ## Projects

 Explore our exciting projects and contribute to ongoing initiatives.